8 FAQs about purchasing IT.

 - Any restrictions on using the software.
 (For example, Microsoft offers cheap licences for academic use only, prohibiting commercial use.)

 - Various legal clauses specifying which country's laws apply and so on.

 Breaching the licence terms can lead to legal action against you in the civil or even criminal courts.

-4. How can we ensure that a computer system we buy does what we want it to?
+4. How can we ensure a computer system will do what we want it to?

-6. How should I expect my solution to perform?
+6. How should I expect my IT solution to perform?

 7. What if the IT solution fails to work properly?

 In practice, whether you have already paid for the solution will make a difference.
 If you have not yet paid for the solution, you may not be legally obliged to pay for it until it works properly, or you may be obliged to pay only for those parts which are satisfactory (for example, functioning hardware which has been supplied).
 The exact position depends on the terms of the contract.
 The contract might even include provision for compensation.

 If you have already paid, you may need to get the supplier (or a third party supplier) to repair, replace or even completely redevelop the solution, at their cost.
 Which of these applies will again depend on the contract.
 The supplier may be willing and able to sort out the problems quickly; you may have to negotiate a solution; or, in the worst case, you may need to take legal action.

 8. What key elements should I put in my IT maintenance contracts?